Volkswagan/Metamorphosis/rrb_set3.md

 **45. A) Croup**
    *Explanation*: Croup is characterized by a barking cough, stridor, and respiratory distress, typically caused by viral infection in young children.

+**46. C) Order a CT pulmonary angiogram**
+   *Explanation*: A CT pulmonary angiogram is the gold standard for diagnosing pulmonary embolism (PE) in a patient with high clinical suspicion.

+**47. C) Administer epinephrine and prepare for possible intubation**
+   *Explanation*: Swelling of the lips and tongue suggests angioedema, a life-threatening side effect of ACE inhibitors.
+Immediate administration of epinephrine is required.

+**48. B) Administer glucagon intramuscularly**
+   *Explanation*: In unconscious hypoglycemic patients, glucagon is administered IM when IV access is not available.

+**49. C) MRI of the brain**
+   *Explanation*: Elevated prolactin levels with galactorrhea and amenorrhea suggest a prolactinoma, which requires MRI for diagnosis.

+**50. A) Administer lactulose**
+   *Explanation*: Elevated serum ammonia levels indicate hepatic encephalopathy.
+Lactulose is used to reduce ammonia levels by promoting its excretion.

+**51. C) Hyponatremia; administer hypertonic saline**
+   *Explanation*: Severe hyponatremia requires immediate correction with hypertonic saline to prevent neurological complications.

+**52. A) Administer broad-spectrum antibiotics**
+   *Explanation*: The patient likely has neutropenic sepsis, requiring immediate antibiotic therapy to prevent septic shock.

+**53. B) Administer corticosteroids and nebulized epinephrine**
+   *Explanation*: Croup with low oxygen saturation requires treatment with nebulized epinephrine and corticosteroids to reduce airway inflammation.

+**54. A) Hemoglobin level of 13 g/dL**
+   *Explanation*: Erythropoietin therapy should be discontinued if hemoglobin exceeds 12 g/dL due to increased risk of thromboembolic events.

+**55. B) Placental abruption; prepare for emergency C-section**
+   *Explanation*: Severe abdominal pain with late decelerations in fetal heart rate suggests placental abruption, an obstetric emergency requiring immediate C-section.

+**56. B) Proteinuria on urinalysis**
+   *Explanation*: Proteinuria suggests renal involvement, which is concerning for rheumatoid vasculitis, a severe complication of rheumatoid arthritis.

+**57. Answer: B) Streptococcus pneumoniae; start IV vancomycin**
+	*Explanation*: In bacterial meningitis, CSF findings typically include cloudy appearance, low glucose, and elevated protein levels.
+Streptococcus pneumoniae is a common cause in adults.
+The initial treatment involves administering IV vancomycin and ceftriaxone to cover the most likely pathogens, including pneumococcus and meningococcus.

+**58. Answer: B) Tension pneumothorax**
+	*Explanation*: The presentation of sudden hypotension, decreased breath sounds on one side, and tracheal deviation indicates tension pneumothorax, where air accumulates in the pleural space and pushes the mediastinum towards the opposite side, compromising respiratory function and cardiovascular stability.

+**59. Answer: A) Start non-invasive positive pressure ventilation (NIPPV)**
+	*Explanation*: The patient is exhibiting signs of acute respiratory failure, likely due to COPD exacerbation.
+NIPPV is indicated to help improve ventilation and reduce CO2 levels without the need for intubation.
+It is more comfortable for the patient and can prevent the need for invasive ventilation.

+**60. Answer: B) Start IV fluids and calcium gluconate**
+	*Explanation*: In calcium channel blocker overdose, hypotension and bradycardia are common.
+The first-line treatment includes IV fluids to support blood pressure and calcium gluconate to counteract the effects of the overdose, as calcium can help restore cardiac function.
+Activated charcoal may be considered if the ingestion was recent, but the immediate concern is stabilizing the patient's hemodynamics.

+ **61. C) Myocardial infarction (inferior wall)**
+*Explanation*: STsegment elevation in leads II, III, and aVF indicates an inferior wall myocardial infarction, likely due to occlusion of the right coronary artery.

+**62. B) High serum potassium**
+*Explanation*: Hyperkalemia is a common finding in acute renal failure due to decreased kidney function and the inability to excrete potassium.

+**63. C) Activate the fire alarm**
+*Explanation*: The immediate action during a fire is to activate the fire alarm to alert others in the facility and initiate emergency response protocols.

+**64. A) CT scan of the head**
+*Explanation*: A CT scan is the most appropriate initial diagnostic test for sudden severe headache to rule out intracranial hemorrhage or other acute conditions.

+**65. C) Shortacting betaagonists (e.g., albuterol)**
+*Explanation*: Shortacting betaagonists are the firstline treatment for immediate relief of bronchospasm in asthma exacerbation.

+**66. C) Propranolol**
+*Explanation*: Propranolol is effective for controlling symptoms such as palpitations and anxiety associated with hyperthyroidism, while methimazole is used for longterm management.

+**67. B) Assess neurovascular status of the affected limb**
+*Explanation*: After a total hip replacement, it's crucial to assess the neurovascular status to identify any complications such as impaired circulation or nerve damage.

+**68. B) Administer diuretics**
+*Explanation*: The appropriate intervention for sudden weight gain and increased shortness of breath in heart failure is to administer diuretics to reduce fluid overload.

+**69. B) Osteoporosis**
+*Explanation*: Longterm corticosteroid use is known to cause osteoporosis due to the effects on bone metabolism, increasing the risk of fractures.

+**70. B) Keep the foot dry and clean**
+*Explanation*: Keeping the foot clean and dry is essential in managing diabetic foot ulcers to prevent infection and promote healing.